eirslett/frontend-maven-plugin/README.md

 ### Running npm
 All npm modules will be installed in the `node_modules` folder in your working directory.
-By default, no colors will be shown in the log.
+By default, colors will be shown in the log.
 ```xml
 <execution>
     <id>npm install</id>